sav-che/TL-2/Authors/Couret-Villeneuve, Louis Pierre {std. Couret-Villeneuve}.md

-> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/item/103860#page/434/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/page/33266101) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Couret-Villeneuve, Louis Pierre (1749-1806), French botanist and horticulturist, born in Orléans, from 1800 (1801) director of the Botanical Garden of the University of Gent \[Gand\], Belgium. (*Couret-Villeneuve*).
+Couret-Villeneuve, Louis Pierre (1749-1806), French botanist and horticulturist, born in Orléans, from 1800 (1801) director of the Botanical Garden of the University of Gent \[Gand\], Belgium.
+**Abbreviated name**: *Couret-Villeneuve*

 #### Herbarium and types